ZDoom/ZDRay/README.md

 	lm_sampledistance = &lt;int&gt; (default: 16, map units each lightmap texel covers, must be in powers of two) }

-thing // Static point light (Light color and distance properties use the same args as dynamic lights) {
+thing // Lightmap point light (Light color and distance properties use the same args as dynamic lights) {
 	type = 9876;
 }

-thing // Static spotlight (Light color, distance and angle properties use the same args as dynamic lights) {
+thing // Lightmap spotlight (Light color, distance and angle properties use the same args as dynamic lights) {
 	type = 9881;
 }